asadullah06/MoviesApp/README.md

-# Android Movies Listind and details Task
+# Android Movies Listind and details App

 This project contains the API cunsumtion of Movies and their details .
 APIs documentation is here [Document Link][url1]